ElijahCGames/button-to-d3/README.md

 * The Node.JS script uses a library called [Johnny-Five](http://johnny-five.io/)
   * Johnny Five is a great high level library that feels like the javascript version of Arduino code.
   * If using Arduino components in many ways is imporatnt, I'd recommend using Node.JS with J5 - even if you aren't using a web display, the whole thing works.
-* The pyhton script uses a library called [pyfirmata](https://pyfirmata.readthedocs.io/en/latest/)
+* The python script uses a library called [pyfirmata](https://pyfirmata.readthedocs.io/en/latest/)
   * PyFirmata is lower level, dealing specfically with input and output from pins.
-  * If using the dataset in many ways is important, I'd recommend using the pyhton script and making good use of pandas
+  * If using the dataset in many ways is important, I'd recommend using the python script and making good use of pandas

 _A quick note_:
 The Node.JS script works with firmata from the get go, as long as the borad is plugged in and has StandardFirmataPlus it will work